 Tonight’s EASY one pot wonder was what I’m dubbing “Anything Goes Tortilla Soup”.
 This meal takes about 10 minutes to make, feeds a crowd, and is full of flavor.
 Don’t forget to make extra and freeze some for later (freezer meal instructions below).

 This recipe is a “dash of this/dash of that” or “I had this on hand” kind of one.
 Feel free to adapt as you like.
 The important thing for me, since there are quite a few convenience foods included, is to select canned items with as few ingredients as possible.
 Read labels and look for canned foods or mixes that don’t contain trans fats, MSG, GMOs, or other ingredients you can’t pronounce.
 When it doubt, look for organic versions.

-1 32 oz box chicken or vegetable stock
+- 1 - 32 oz box organic chicken or vegetable stock

-1/2 package of frozen corn or 1 can corn (drained)
+- 8 oz of organic frozen corn or 1 can organic corn (liquid drained)

-Optional Toppings: sour cream, cheddar cheese, crushed tortilla chips
+- Optional Toppings: sour cream or Greek yogurt, shredded cheddar cheese, crushed tortilla chips

 Mix all ingredients together (except toppings) and let simmer over low heat for at least 10 minutes but longer is fine.
 Serve with whatever toppings you like.
 Done!